Powerful 7.8 quake hits Alaska isles; tsunami threat over

 “Everything’s as calm as can be.
 We’ve got probably 300, 400 people all wearing masks,” he said.

-The Pacific Tsunami Warning Center later called off the tsunami threat for other U.S. and Canadian Pacific coasts in North America as well.
+The Pacific Tsunami Warning Center said there had been no threat to other U.S. and Canadian Pacific coasts in North America.

-“There was actually even no reported wave activity for our area,” Sorter said of the tsunami that was eventually canceled.

 According to the USGS, since 1900 there have been six other earthquakes of magnitude 7.0 and higher within 155 miles (250 km) of Tuesday’s quake.
 The largest of those was a 8.2 quake in 1938.